All Too Well: Release

 Reds re-recorded album, Red (Taylor's Version), was released on November 12, 2021.
 It features two versions of "All Too Well": a re-recording of the original album version subtitled "Taylor's Version", and an unabridged version subtitled "10 Minute Version (Taylor's Version) (From the Vault)".
-Speaking on The Tonight Show Starring Jimmy Fallon a day prior to the album's release, Swift said that the 10-minute version was recorded by the sound guy at a Speak Now World Tour rehearsal, and her mother Andrea Swift collected a CD recording of it.
+Speaking on The Tonight Show Starring Jimmy Fallon a day prior to the album's release, Swift said that the 10-minute version was recorded by the sound guy at a Speak Now World Tour rehearsal, and her mother Andrea Swift collected a CD recording of it; for the released version, she used notes and new lyricism to flesh out the song, no longer having the soundcheck recording.

 Swift wrote and directed All Too Well: The Short Film based on the premise of "All Too Well (10 Minute Version)".
 It stars Sadie Sink and Dylan O'Brien as a couple in a romantic relationship that ultimately falls apart.
 Swift premiered the short film at a fan event in New York City on November 12, 2021, the same day that the re-recorded album was released; she also gave a surprise performance of the song there.

 "All Too Well (10 Minute Version)" was released via Swift's online store on November 15, 2021, exclusively to US customers.
 The acoustic "Sad Girl Autumn" version, recorded at Aaron Dessner's Long Pond Studio in the Hudson Valley, was released on November 17.
-On June 11, 2022, the version used in the short film and the live performance at the premiere were made available for download and streaming, the same day Swift made an appearance at the Tribeca Film Festival to discuss her approach to making the film.
+On June 11, 2022, the version used in the short film was made available for download and streaming, and the live performance at the premiere was made available for download, the same day Swift made an appearance at the Tribeca Film Festival to discuss her approach to making the film.